We believe dental visits should be enjoyable!

 Flossing is also a part of good oral hygiene habits, and we will discuss with you the right time to start flossing your child’s teeth.
 If you notice signs of decay, contact our office immediately.

 You can make daily brushing and flossing fun by singing a song or reciting a poem.
 Check out this fun Elmo video to help get your child excited about brushing his/her teeth.

 Tooth decay is caused by sugars left in the mouth that turn into an acid, which can break down your teeth.
 Children are at high risk for tooth decay for a simple reason: many children and adolescents do not practice regular, good oral hygiene habits.
 Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.

-Your youngster should visit our office every six months for regular dental cleanings and checkups.
+Your child should visit our office every six months for a preventive care visit that includes a check-up, cleaning, and fluoride.
 We recommend fluoride treatments twice a year, along with cleanings to keep teeth their strongest.

 Tooth sealants are also recommended because they “seal” the deep grooves in your child’s teeth, and prevent decay from forming in these hard-to-reach areas.
 Sealants last for several years, but will be monitored at your child’s regular checkups.